Skip to Content

 The Best Lasagna Recipe…with no meat!

 That’s right.
 What if we told you this easy vegetable lasagna recipe was equally as good as a Classic Lasagna Recipe?
 We love a vegetarian version of a classic, like our Vegetable Pot Pie.
 Its soft tender noodles, fresh veggies that get cooked down to a savory hearty mixture, and smooth, rich ricotta filling, make this healthy vegetable lasagna a staple in our house.
 While it does take some time to prep and cook, it’s a great area to get the kids involved and, you won’t have to worry about an additional main dish (unless you want to!) because this meatless lasagna will please everyone!
 We love this recipe for vegetable lasagna because it’s budget-friendly, contains simple ingredients, is very satisfying, and, well who doesn’t like lasagna?
 Sometimes making lasagna can be overwhelming, but we’ve provided a guide on how to make your lasagna the best lasagna based on the dietary needs of your company.
+For some added protein serve our Vegetarian Meatballs on the side.

-If you’ve already made this classic vegetable lasagna, and love lasagna as much as us, we tried and tested three different variations including our Crockpot Vegetable Lasagna, a Four Cheese and Mushroom Rolled Lasagna, and a Lasagna Soup.
+If you’ve already made this classic vegetable lasagna, and love lasagna as much as us, we tried and tested three different variations including our Crockpot Vegetable Lasagna, a Four Cheese and Mushroom Rolled Lasagna, and a Lasagna Soup

 salt, lasagna noodles, vegetables, parmesan, ricotta eggs and spices in bowls to make vegetable lasagna